Indigenous women are driving and equipping the next generation,

 My friends call me Mel.
 I’m the Lead Hair and Face maker for NUKU.
 I bring 20 years experience and the full force of my tupuna into everything I do.
 The NUKU project puts me hair and face first into a world where my passion for Mareikura is front and centre, with the volume turned up HIGH.

 I count myself incredibly blessed to have been born and raised in the colourful and cultured burb of Māngere, where there is no shortage of strong and inspiring wāhine.
 My world revolves around wahine.
 I love being one.
 I love knowing them.
 I love helping them feel good about themselves.
 I love everything we have been and all that we are to become.

 When I’m not making NUKU wahine magic I am the owner/operator of a boujee little salon in Mt Albert called The Spot.
 Most days you’ll find me there gas bagging with my awesome clients or being a fierce māmā to two spunky little boys.
 Safe to say, I’m just your average NUKU wahine out here kickin’ ass!

 I’m currently working towards becoming a qualified Toiora Whānau practitioner and am the Production Manager for NUKU.
-Whether it’s replying to emails, editing websites, processing merch orders, booking shoots or being a sassy coffee/hot chocolate fetcher – I love that no two days in the NUKU whare are ever the same.
+Whether it’s replying to emails, editing websites, processing merchandise, booking shoots, raising funds or fetching coffees – I love that no two days are the same in the NUKU whare.